 • Suffering from a disability

-• A former spouse or former domestic partner of the deceased, if the person at the time of the deceased’s death would have been able to make proceedings under the Family Law Act 1975 of the Commonwealth and has either
+• A former spouse or former domestic partner of the deceased, if the person at the time of the deceased person’s death would have been able to make proceedings under the Family Law Act 1975 of the Commonwealth and has either, while in New South Wales a former wife may be listed expressly under the Succession Act as a brief point of comparison:

 • Not taken those proceedings; or